NadeemAfana/nadeemafana.github.io/_posts/archived/2023-06-19-array-pool-and-memory-pool.md

 | ArrayPoolHelperBase64 |   224.5 ns |  2.54 ns |  2.38 ns |  0.11 |      - |         - |        0.00 |
 |     ConvertFromBase64 | 2,003.1 ns | 29.91 ns | 27.98 ns |  1.00 | 0.1640 |    2072 B |        1.00 |

-`ArrayPoolHelperBase64` is clearly the winner being 90% faster than `Convert.FromBase64String` and no allocations.
+`ArrayPoolHelperBase64` is clearly the winner being 90% faster than `Convert.FromBase64String` and having no allocations.

 If you are using `Convert.FromBase64String` in one of your hot paths, your app will most likely see benefits from using the above method.